vadimdemedes/ink/docs/recipes/routing-using-memory-router.md

 const App = () => {

-  /* For us to consume the history api here, we need this component to be a descendent of MemoryRouter.*/
+  /* To consume the history api, we need this component to be a descendent of MemoryRouter.*/

 	const history = useHistory();